coder-mourya/Scientific-calulator/README.md

 # Scientific Calculator

 Welcome to my awesome project!
-You can check it out live 👉 [here](https://sage-dieffenbachia-cc865c.netlify.app/).
+You can check it out live 👉 [Clcik on here and check live](https://sage-dieffenbachia-cc865c.netlify.app/).

 # Getting Started with Create React App